andrew/ultimate-awesome/README.md

 - [awesome-mobile-web-development](https://github.com/myshov/awesome-mobile-web-development) -  All that you need to create a great mobile web experience.
 - [Awesome-LLMs-on-device](https://github.com/NexaAI/Awesome-LLMs-on-device) - Awesome LLMs on Device: A Comprehensive Survey.
 - [awesome-game-engine-dev](https://github.com/stevinz/awesome-game-engine-dev) - Awesome list of resources for Game Engine Development.
+- [awesome-mixture-of-experts](https://github.com/XueFuzhao/awesome-mixture-of-experts) - A collection of AWESOME things about mixture-of-experts.
 - [awesome-micro-frontends](https://github.com/rajasegar/awesome-micro-frontends) - An Awesome list of posts, videos and tutorials on Micro Frontends.
 - [awesome-lists](https://github.com/mthcht/awesome-lists) - Awesome Security lists for SOC/CERT/CTI.
 - [awesome-world-models](https://github.com/leofan90/awesome-world-models) - A comprehensive list of papers for the definition of World Models and using World Models for General Video Generation, Embodied AI, and Autonomous Driving, including papers, codes, and related websites.